ErikEJ/EFCorePowerTools/test/ScaffoldingTester/DockerPlayground/README.md

 ### efcpt from a live database

-This is how we reverse engineer from the containeried database, what I'm calling the "live-db path"
+This is how we reverse engineer from the containerized database, what I'm calling the "live-db path"

 For `efcpt` CLI commands, run: